paganini2008/paganini2008.github.io/_posts/2021-07-01-Introduction to Greenfinger - High Performance Distributed WebSpider Framework.md

 ```
 **Description：**
-application-dev.properties configures some external resources that Greenfinger framework depends on.
+<code>application-dev.properties</code> configures some external resources that Greenfinger framework depends on.
 By default, Greenfinger  application stores the crawled link information in PostgreSQL.
 Of course, you can also store it in other places (such as NoSQL database or other file system).
-As mentioned earlier, Greenfinger is an extension-oriented web spider, which provides rich APIs for extension, I will explain in detail in the next article about the implementation principle of Greenfinger later.
+As mentioned earlier, Greenfinger is an extension-oriented web spider framework, which provides rich APIs for extension, I will explain in detail in the next article about the implementation principle of Greenfinger later.

-The information in the above configuration such database location, redis location should be modified according to your own situation.
+The information in the above configuration such as database location, redis location should be modified according to your own situation.

 ### How to customize your application？
 -------------------------
-**Step1:  add maven**:
+**Step1**:  add dependency in your pom.xml:

 ``` xml
 <dependency>
 	<groupId>com.github.paganini2008.atlantis</groupId>